JuliaManifolds/Manopt.jl/docs/src/tutorials/CountAndCache.md

 ## Introduction

-THere are surely many ways to keep track for example of how often the cost function is called, for example with a [functor](https://docs.julialang.org/en/v1/manual/methods/#Function-like-objects), as we used in an example in [How to Record Data](https://manoptjl.org/stable/tutorials/HowtoRecord.html)
+There are surely many ways to keep track for example of how often the cost function is called, for example with a [functor](https://docs.julialang.org/en/v1/manual/methods/#Function-like-objects), as we used in an example in [How to Record Data](https://manoptjl.org/stable/tutorials/HowtoRecord.html)

 ``` julia